TeodorPetkov77/Python-Advanced-January-2023/README.md

 # Python-Advanced-January-2023
-Problems and solutions from the Python Python-Advanced SoftUni course.
+Problems and solutions from the Python-Advanced SoftUni course.